XGBoost algorithm with Amazon SageMaker AI - Amazon SageMaker AI

 Distributed training with single-GPU instances

-SageMaker XGBoost versions 1.2-2 through 1.3-1 only support single-GPU instance training.
+SageMaker AI XGBoost versions 1.2-2 through 1.3-1 only support single-GPU instance training.
 This means that even if you select a multi-GPU instance, only one GPU is used per instance.

 You must divide your input data between the total number of instances if: